Ndejjeco-ICT/solo.website.club/README.md

-# solo.website.club
+# The New Ndejje Website Design
-expressing God Given Talent to bring what was in the dark to light
+- The Main Reason for the building of this website was to bring the very students of the school and the administrtion closer to the outside world